ClearSpring Pharmacy Horizontal Logo

 LDN can be compounded into a variety of medication forms, including capsules.
 LDN capsules are typically taken at bedtime, as this is when the body is naturally producing endorphins.

-The capsules are available in a variety of strengths, ranging from 1.5 mg to 4.5 mg, and can be customized to meet individual needs.
-The recommended starting dose for LDN is typically 1.5 mg, with the dose gradually increased over time as needed.
+The capsules are available in various strengths, ranging from 1.5 mg to 4.5 mg, and can be customized to meet individual needs.
+The recommended starting dose for LDN is typically 1.5 mg, gradually increasing over time as needed.

 Are There Side Effects for LDN Capsules?

-It is important to talk to your healthcare provider before starting LDN or any other new medication, and to report any side effects that you experience.
+It is essential to talk to your healthcare provider before starting LDN or any other new medication and report any side effects you experience.

 Should I Try LDN?

-LDN Capsules are a promising medication option for a wide range of health conditions.
+LDN Capsules are a promising medication option for many health conditions.
 If you are interested in trying LDN, it is important to talk to your healthcare provider to determine if it is appropriate for you.

-We can help you develop a treatment plan that is tailored to your individual needs and symptoms.
-With proper guidance and monitoring, LDN capsules can provide relief from autoimmune disease symptoms.
+We can help you develop a treatment plan tailored to your needs and symptoms.
+With proper guidance and monitoring, LDN capsules can relieve autoimmune disease symptoms.